k3s-io/docs/docs/security/self-assessment.md

 **Remediation:**
-Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the master node and set the --feature-gates parameter to include `RotateKubeletServerCertificate=true`.
+Edit the Controller Manager pod specification file /etc/kubernetes/manifests/kube-controller-manager.yaml on the control plane node and set the --feature-gates parameter to include RotateKubeletServerCertificate=true.
-`--feature-gates=RotateKubeletServerCertificate=true`
+--feature-gates=RotateKubeletServerCertificate=true

 ### 1.3.7 Ensure that the --bind-address argument is set to 127.0.0.1 (Automated)